alberto-morales/microservices-java-training-course/docs/Spring_Boot_data_JPA_PostgreSQL_REST_API.md

 	private CardHolderRepository repository;
 ```

 Now, the RESTful Service is ready to run.
-Start the application and execute the HTTP endpoints â€” that's it.
+Start the application and execute the HTTP endpoints, that's it.

 ![Service invocation - 1](./images/data-invokation-1.png)
 ![Service invocation - 2](./images/data-invokation-2.png)